MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Debuggers.md

 - `k`, `Get-PsCallStack`: Displays the current call stack.

-- `<Enter>`: Repeats the last command if it was Step (s), StepOver (v), or List (l).
+- `<Enter>`: Repeats the last command if it was `Step` (`s`), `StepOver` (`v`), or `List` (`l`).
 Otherwise, represents a submit action.

 - `?`, `h`: Displays the debugger command Help.

-To exit the debugger, you can use Stop (q).
+To exit the debugger, you can use `Stop` (`q`).

 Starting in PowerShell 5.0, you can run the Exit command to exit a nested debugging session that you started by running either `Debug-Job` or `Debug-Runspace`.

-By using these debugger commands, you can run a script, stop on a point of concern, examine the values of variables and the state of the system, and continue running the script until you have identified a problem.
+Using these debugger commands, you can run a script, stop on a point of concern, examine the values of variables and the state of the system, and continue running the script until you have identified a problem.

+> [!NOTE]
-NOTE: If you step into a statement with a redirection operator, such as ">", the PowerShell debugger steps over all remaining statements in the script.
+> If you step into a statement with a redirection operator, such as `>`, the
+> PowerShell debugger steps over all remaining statements in the script.

-Displaying the Values of script Variables
+## Displaying the values of script variables

 While you are in the debugger, you can also enter commands, display the value of variables, use cmdlets, and run scripts at the command line.

-You can display the current value of all variables in the script that is being debugged, except for the following automatic variables:
+You can display the current value of all variables in the script that's being debugged, except for the following automatic variables:

 ```powershell
 $_